-- 1. Practices the school will use to promote effective discipline.

-- 2. A preliminary list and definitions of the offenses which may result in suspension or expulsion of students.

-- 3. An explanation of how the school will take into account the rights of students with disabilities in regards to these actions that may or must lead to suspension and expulsion.

-- 4. Policies and procedures disseminating due process rights, including grievance procedures, for when a student is suspended or expelled.

-- 1. Practices to promote effective discipline:
+- 1. Practices the school will use to promote effective discipline. - 2.
+A preliminary list and definitions of the offenses which may result in suspension or expulsion of students. - 3.
+An explanation of how the school will take into account the rights of students with disabilities in regards to these actions that may or must lead to suspension and expulsion. - 4.
+Policies and procedures disseminating due process rights, including grievance procedures, for when a student is suspended or expelled. - 1.
+Practices to promote effective discipline:

-- A. Michael Dixon school of Leadership & Arts will incorporate E-Colors in Education and Personal Intervention to establish school culture. believed when students know themselves, they can know (and communicate) with others, which will greatly reduce discipline related incidents.
+A. Michael Dixon school of Leadership & Arts will incorporate E-Colors in Education and Personal Intervention to establish school culture.
+It is believed when students know themselves, they can know (and communicate) with others, which will greatly reduce discipline related incidents.
 The school will promote respect for all staff and students and all school personnel will be given the PDI (Personal Diversity Indicator) and staff development to implement E-Colors and Personal Intervention on the first day of class.
 Classroom teachers and other staff will be trained in the use of Positive Behavior Support.
 Students and parents will be given a handbook with the school requirements and practices and will be expected to adhere to them.
 Students are expected to follow school-wide rules and offensive conduct will not be tolerated.
-Teachers are expected to post all classroom rules in a visible location for all to see with consequences of violations. will also be given constant follow-up training on effective classroom management skills and proven practices.
+Teachers are expected to post all classroom rules in a visible location for all to see with consequences of violations.
+Teachers will also be given constant follow-up training on effective classroom management skills and proven practices.

-- 2. Preliminary list and definitions of offences which may result in suspension or expulsion:
+2. Preliminary list and definitions of offences which may result in suspension or expulsion:

 - Assault resulting in serious injury

 - Assault involving a weapon

 - Assault on school personnel

 - Bomb threat

 - Burning of school building

 - Possession of alcoholic beverage

 - Possession of controlled substance

 - Possession of a weapon

 - Rape

 - Robbery with weapon

 - Robbery without weapon

 - Sexual assault

 - Sexual offense

 - Taking indecent liberties with a minor

 - Simple Affray

 - Bullying (includes aggressive and unwanted behavior, pushing and shoving, intimidation, humiliation, etc.)

-- 3. How to account for the rights of students with disabilities:
+3. How to account for the rights of students with disabilities:

-- A. Michael Dixon School of Leadership & The mission of A. Michael Dixon School of Leadership & Arts is to empower students to become active learners and creative thinkers through rigorous academics, performing arts, and leadership training that will build self-confidence, develop students cognitively, socially, and emotionally, thereby: preparing them for a global world. - A. Michael Dixon School of Leadership & arts will meet all applicable state and federal requirements including the IDEA and G.S.
+A. Michael Dixon School of Leadership & arts will meet all applicable state and federal requirements including the IDEA and G.S.
 115C-238.29F(g)(5).
 Students with disabilities will be provided with a Parent Handbook concerning due process from the Department of Public Instruction (EC division) to inform them of their rights.
-Individuals will also be given the procedures to file a complaint as needed. - 4.
-Policies and procedures disseminating due process rights, including grievance procedures and suspended and expelled students:
+Individuals will also be given the procedures to file a complaint as needed.

+4. Policies and procedures disseminating due process rights, including grievance procedures and suspended and expelled students: